 There are 2 concepts to understand in calculating your income tax.
 These are “Tax Bands” and “Tax Credits”.

-For married people tax bands and tax credits can be transferred between spouses so they are best utilized for tax purposes.
+For married people tax bands and tax credits can be transferred between spouses so they are best utilised for tax purposes.

 Tax bands and credits are best illustrated by way of an example.